Fulin-ortho/Dental-Anomalies-and-Pathologies-Identification-from-CBCT/README.md

 # Deep learning-based dental anomalies and pathologies identification for orthodontic treatment
 by Fulin Jiang, Shihao Li, Jialing Liu, Wen Liao, Zhihe Zhao, Fangyuan Cheng, Guangsheng dai, Juan Li

+## Introduction
+This repository is for our paper 'Deep learning-based dental anomalies and pathologies identification for orthodontic treatment'.

+## Release
+The training, data preparation and testing codes have been released.

 ## Inference